sefk/sefk.github.io/src/posts/leaving-stanford.md

 Stanford didn't join the XConsortium.
 Rooted in our belief in the power of open source, we made open-sourcing their platform a condition of us working together.
 EdX didn't need convincing.
-But Stanford was a bit of a forcing function to do it then, and it was a bit of work.
+But Stanford was of a forcing function to do it then, and it did take some work.
 They [pushed the button][junenews] on June 1 2013.

   [junenews]: http://ostatic.com/blog/edx-open-sources-its-super-influential-online-learning-platform